Frequently Asked Questions: Travel Insurance

 Does it cost more to have this waiver?

-It is included when your Travel Protection Plan is purchased within 14 days of submitting your booking deposit.
-There is no additional cost for the “cancel for any reason” waiver.
+It is included when your Comprehensive Travel Protection Plan is purchased within 14 days of submitting your booking deposit.
+There is no additional cost for the Cancellation For Any Reason Waiver.

-How does the “cancel for any reason” waiver work?
+How does the Cancellation For Any Reason Waiver work?
 What are the restrictions?

 - You must cancel your trip at least 30 days before your departure date.

-- 70 percent of your tour cost ONLY will be refunded in the form of Natural Habitat Adventures travel certificates.
+- 70 percent of your trip cost ONLY will be refunded in the form of Natural Habitat Adventures travel certificates.

 - You have one year from the date of cancellation to book a future trip with Nat Hab, to which your trip credit will be applied.